hawkore/examples-spring-boot-mule4-kubernetes/README.md

 # Distributed computation with Mule 4 and kubernetes

-In this example, we are going to create a system to collect quizzes, deploying it as a set of micro-services on kubernetes to ensure **high availability**, supporting **distributed computation** using Apache Ignite and **managing** the entire spring-boot system with Spring Boot Admin Server.
+In this example, we are going to create a system to collect quizzes, deploying it as a set of clustered micro-services on kubernetes to ensure **high availability**, supporting **distributed computation** using Apache Ignite and **managing** the entire spring-boot system with Spring Boot Admin Server.

 ## Table of Contents